 Chronic dizziness is often difficult to treat, simply because the root cause of it is unknown.
-Diagnostic testing performed by board-certified otolaryngologist Dr. Scott Kay, FACS, in the Central New Jersey area can help you determine the reason for your dizziness, enabling you to receive the right treatment.
+Diagnostic testing performed by board-certified otolaryngologist Dr. Scott Kay, FACS, in the Central New Jersey area, including the areas of Princeton, Monroe and Plainsboro, can help you determine the reason for your dizziness, enabling you to receive the right treatment.

 What is Diagnostic Testing?

 Diagnostic testing can refer to one of the many different tests that gauge how effective the vestibular organs of the inner ear are working.
 A few of the tests that might be performed include:

 - Video nystagmography (VNG), which measures the eye movements and can therefore quantify the function of the inner that controls balance.

 - Electrocochleography (ECOG), a test that measures electric activity to a sound stimulus within the cochlea, which is the primary hearing organ of the inner ear.

 - Caloric study, a test that determines the strength or weakness of the inner ear, involves flushing hot or cold water into the ear to test responses.
 This is a part of the VNG.

 Dizziness can be difficult to treat when the reason for it is unknown.
 If you suffer from dizziness, you may be nervous about participating in certain activities because you never know where or when it will strike.
 Diagnostic testing is often needed to determine the cause of dizziness so that it can be treated properly.
 Knowing your condition is under control can give you peace of mind and help you enjoy a wider range of activities.